 The following is the process to pair a machine for backup:

-Open the web interface for the SIRIS, and click on the Protect tab.
-You will see the window as shown in Figure 1.
+From the GUI of your Datto appliance, click the Protect tab.
+You will see the window shown in Figure 1.

-Click the VMware Systems button, and you will see the window as shown in Figure 2.
+Click Agentless Systems.
+You will see the window shown in Figure 2.

-If your VM is not listed, click the Add a Connection link to create a new hypervisor connection.
+If your VM is not listed, click the Add Hypervisor Wizard link to create a new hypervisor connection.

 The rest of the pairing process is the same as for agent-based systems.
 See the Agent Installation Wizard article for more information.

-Before a Datto appliance can take an agentless backup, the Datto appliance must be connected to your hypervisor.
+Before a Datto appliance can take an agentless backup, it needs to be connected to your hypervisor.
 For hypervisor connection steps, see the article Connecting A Datto Appliance To A VMware Hypervisor.